mchenggit/kabanero-event/architecture/README.md

 <a name="Functional_Specification"></a>
 ## Events Functional Specification

 Kabanero hosts an event infrastructure to allow system components to communicate with each other asynchronously.
-This enables an extensible framework whereby event producers and consumers and topics may be added to implement additional system level function.
+This enables an extensible framework whereby event topics, producers, and consumers may be added to implement additional system level function.

 The built-in event topics include:
 - SourceRepository topic with events related to changes in source code repository.